-- 1. The primary objectives of the Monitoring Program include, but are not limited to: - (a) Assessing the chemical, physical, and biological impacts of storm water discharges on receiving waters resulting from urban storm water discharges. - (b) Assessing the overall health and evaluating long-term trends in receiving water quality. - (c) Assessing compliance with effluent limitations and water quality objectives. - (d) Characterization of the quality of storm water discharges. - (e) Identifying sources of pollutants. - (f) Measuring and improving the effectiveness of measures implemented under this Order. - 2.
+- 1. The primary objectives of the Monitoring Program include, but are not limited to: - (a) Assessing the chemical, physical, and biological impacts of municipal storm water sewer system discharges on receiving waters. - (b) Assessing the overall health and evaluating long-term trends in receiving water quality. - (c) Assessing compliance with TMDL targets and water quality objectives. - (d) Characterization of the quality of storm water discharges. - (e) Identifying sources of pollutants. - (f) Measuring and improving the effectiveness of measures implemented under this Order. - 2.
 The results of the monitoring requirements outlined below shall be used to refine BMPs for the reduction of pollutant loading and the protection and enhancement of the beneficial uses of the receiving waters in Ventura County. - 3.
 The Permittees shall implement the Monitoring Program as follows: